 Examples from the IRS include:

 - Investment entities (for example, hedge funds or private equity funds)

 - Certain types of insurance companies that have cash value products or annuities

 If you need help, please contact us for a consultation.
 The international tax attorneys at Thorn Law Group have the knowledge necessary to help navigate clients through the complex reporting requirements imposed by FATCA.
-As former IRS attorneys, our skilled legal team has a keen understanding of the tax laws and regulations designed to control and monitor offshore bank accounts and other foreign property and assets.
-We have already helped over 500 clients with these issues.
-If you want an immediate consultation, call us at 202-349-4033.
-If you want to know more about FATCA, please keep reading our frequently asked questions.
+As former IRS attorneys, Kevin E. Thorn and his skilled legal team has a keen understanding of the tax laws and regulations designed to control and monitor offshore bank accounts and other foreign property and assets.
+As a Managing Partner, Mr. Thorn has helped hundreds of clients with complicated overseas tax cases and has provided counsel for clients around the world.
+He is an expert when it comes to FATCA and the implications this legislation has on U.S. taxpayers, both here in the United States and abroad.
+Thorn Law Group has already helped over 500 clients with these issues.
+If you would like an immediate consultation, call Kevin E. Thorn at 202-349-4033 or email him at firstname.lastname@example.org.
+For more information, visit thornlawgroup.com.